gperdrizet/OpenSearch/notes/OpenSearch_insert_notes.md

 ### Performance - CirrusSearch

-Added threading to the bulk insert function - this required the switch from inserting to upserting with a single create index call early in execution.
+Added threading to the bulk indexing function - this required a switch from creating to upserting records and the addition of single create index call early in execution, before the upsert threads start.
 Works great after some tinkering.
 Now we have to manually tune a few parameters to keep the queues flowing:

 1. Number of parser processes (current: 1)
 2. Number of upserter processes (current: 10)